Students of the Faculty of Veterinary Medicine

 The course uses peer evaluation, self-evaluation and evaluation by the teacher.

-The course consists of 54 hours of work.
+The course consists of 54 hours of work, including 28 contact hrs and 27 hrs of independent work.

 The Language Centre requires students to attend approximately 80% of the classes.
 Concessions may be made if warranted by the nature of the course.
 However, 100% attendance may be required for contact lessons related to self-access courses or equivalent studies.

-Before the course Academic and Professional Communication in English 2 (2 op)
+After the course Academic and Professional Communication in English 1 (2 op)